RS 100. Introduction to Religious Studies (3)

 RS 240.
 Approaches to the History of Religions (3)

-An investigation of major and selected religions around the world using social-scientific methods from history, sociology, political science and anthropology.
+An investigation of major and selected religions around the world using social-scientific tools such as history, sociology and anthropology.
 Students learn why various religions change over time and how they interact with their particular social and cultural environments.
-Examples are taken from ancient and modern religions, and from major and tribal religions, including new …
+Examples are taken from ancient and modern religions, major and tribal religions, including new religious cults.
+(Available …

 RS 255.
 American Political Institutions and Religion (3)

 Examination of the development of U.S. and California political ideals, institutions and processes.
 The course focuses on the religious elements within political ideals, religious freedom, the relation between religion and state, and the role of religion in the public forum, including both politics and public education.
-(Meets Title 5 U.S. Constitution and State and Local …
+(Available for General Education, D3/D4 Constitution of the United …

 RS 296A-Z. Experimental Topics Courses in Religious Studies (3)